kncummings/Kitschy-Cat-Vocal/pages/about.md

 This collection documents various vocalizations by my cat, Kitschy.
 Please, be aware that the content of this site is entirely audio-based, and the volume may fluctuate.
 Use caution when wearing headphones, and turn your device's volume down before opening the audio file.

 Keywords used to categroize these recordsing include by:
-Type, ex. meow, purr, bark, trill
+Type, ex. meow, purr, bark, trill.
-Feeling or reason, ex. happy, lonely, active, inquisitive, hungry, excited Action, ex. complain, greeting, chewing, warning
+Feeling or reason, ex. happy, lonely, active, inquisitive, hungry, excited.
+Action, ex. complain, greeting, chewing, warning.

 To search by keywords, please enter "keywords:" and add one of the terms above.